Food to go evolution: learnings from Sydney and Melbourne

 3. A growing role for better food-to-go on the roadside and in convenience

 Convenience and roadside food-to-go in Australia is evolving quickly—and in some cases, already delivering standout execution.
-The time we spent with 7-Eleven highlighted how it sells much more than just coffee and smoothies - and its solid core proposition is being enhanced through new formats and ranges.
+The time we spent with 7-Eleven highlighted how its strengths extend well beyond coffee and smoothies - and its solid core proposition is being enhanced through new formats and ranges.

 We were also impressed by the new look Ampol Foodary format, which we visited outside Sydney at Eastern Creek (Westbound).There's considerable ambition in this format to stretch perceptions around what a motorway services can deliver - the prominence of matcha and salad options was a key differentiator from most roadside locations we've visited.
 Both were delivered through Ampol's collaboration with the impressive food-to-go chain Soul Origin, with Eastern Creek the inaugural site.
-More broadly however the services impressed, with mainstream QSR offerings serviced well by Hungry Jacks and Oporto, while the Boost juice bar and the core Ampol Foodary shop also impressed.
+More broadly however the services worked well in meeting a range of different customer groups and missions, with mainstream QSR offerings serviced well by Hungry Jacks and Oporto, and the Boost juice bar as well as the core Ampol Foodary shop also impressing.

 4. Hot food-to-go in retail could be on the cusp...